Nemesio Yabut: Death and legacy

-On February 7, 1986, the day of the snap elections, Yabut became ill and he was admitted to a hospital in Makati.
+On February 7, 1986, the day of the snap elections, Yábut became ill and he was admitted to a hospital in Makati.
 He died at 1:30 am on February 25, 1986 (the last day of the People Power Revolution).
 He was succeeded by Jejomar Binay as Officer-in-Charge (OIC) two days later, on February 27, 1986.

-The Guadalupe Nuevo Elementary School, where Yabut studied, was renamed as Nemesio I. Yabut Elementary School.
-Nemesio I. Yabut Senior High School was founded in 2016.
+The Guadalupe Nuevo Elementary School, where Yábut studied, was renamed as Nemesio Yábut Elementary School.
+Nemesio Yábut Senior High School was founded in 2016.